 In order to prove divorce fraud, the spouse who alleges that their spouse engaged in fraudulent conduct must prove that the spouse’s actions involve dishonesty or intent to deceive.

 If the spouse successfully proves divorce fraud, they may be entitled to a larger share of the community assets in the distribution of property.
-If the fraud was egregious and/or there are not enough community assets to compensate the defrauded spouse, they may be awarded monetary damages.
+If the fraud was egregious or if there are not enough community assets to compensate the defrauded spouse, he or she may be awarded monetary damages.

 Texas courts recognize two types of divorce fraud: actual and constructive.
 Both types of fraud can result in one spouse receiving a larger share of community property in a divorce.